Priya2698/Scheduling/README.md

 ### Installing and setting up SLURM
 Our work proposes three algorithms which have been implemented in SLURM.
 We use SLURM version 19.05.0 in our work.
 The following steps describe how to setup SLURM and use any of the proposed algorithms:
-* Clone the source code present [here](https://github.com/Priya2698/slurm_changes).
+* Clone the source code present [here](https://github.com/Priya2698/slurm_changes) in the home directory.
 To install SLURM and its associated components follow the instructions provided at the [official site](https://slurm.schedmd.com/quickstart_admin.html).
-Instructions for installing SLURM have also been provided in the Appendix.
+Instructions for installing SLURM have also been provided in the [Appendix](#appendix).
-* In order to execute the proposed algorithms, we use the environment variable JOBAWARE. **Before running `make` while building SLURM**,add -DJOBAWARE to CFLAGS in the following Makefiles:
+* In order to execute the proposed algorithms, we use the environment variable JOBAWARE. **Before running `make` while building SLURM**, add `-DJOBAWARE` to `CFLAGS` in the following Makefiles:
 ```
 /src/plugins/sched/backfill/Makefile
 /src/slurmctld/Makefile